AdamAndreatta/MicroserviceA/README.md

 dict = {"ingredient": val1, "Convert to": val2}
 message = json.dumps(dict)

-#Message is recived by the service and the string will be converted back into a python object to obtain the values to change
+#Message is recived by the service and the string will be converted back into a python object to obtain the values needing to be changed

 message = rep_socket.recv_string()
 data = json.loads(message)
 vals = list(data.values())

 #Values are stored to variables for function use

 key = vals[0]
 conversion = vals[1]

 #Load json dictionary so that converted values can be stored to the json and then passed back to client program.

 f = open("inventory.json")
 items = json.load(f)
 f.close()